AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

 Ghost Procedures
 ~~~~~~~~~~~~~~~~

-Ghost procedures cannot affect the value of normal variables.
-Therefore,
+Ghost procedures can't affect the value of normal variables, so they're
-they are mostly used to perform treatments on ghost variables or to group
+mostly used to perform operations on ghost variables or to group together a
-together a set of intermediate assertions.
+set of intermediate assertions.

-Abstracting away the treatment of ghost variables or assertions inside a ghost
+Abstracting away the treatment of assertions and ghost variables inside a
-procedure has several advantages.
-First, it allows to use any code inside the
+ghost procedure has several advantages.
+First, you're allowed to use these
-ghost procedure.
-This is not the case outside ghost procedures, where the only
+variables in any way you choose in code inside ghost procedures.
+This
-ghost statements allowed are assignments to ghost variables and calls to ghost
+isn't the case outside ghost procedures, where the only ghost statements
-procedures.
+allowed are assignments to ghost variables and calls to ghost procedures.

-As an example, the :ada:`for` loop contained in ``Increase_A`` could not
+As an example, the :ada:`for` loop contained in ``Increase_A`` couldn't
-appear by itself in normal code:
+appear by itself in normal code.

 .. code:: ada spark-report-all